capsules for inhalation

 Before you start to use it

 Tell your doctor if you have any of these medical conditions:

 a heart disorder called "prolongation of the QT interval"

 any other heart problem

-aneurysm (area where an artery is swollen like a sack because the wall of the artery is weak)
+aneurysm (area where an artery is swollen like a balloon because the wall of the artery is weak)

 pheochromocytoma (a tumor of the adrenal gland that can affect blood pressure)